Download a PDF of the Summarized Course Schedule (calendar only):

 Registration Questions: Chemistry Undergraduate Services | firstname.lastname@example.org

-TA Help Sessions: Details are TBD - will be posted on the course Canvas site.
-You may attend any TA help sessions!
-The TAs can help you course content, ALEKS, labs, etc.
+TA Help Sessions on Zoom: You may attend any and all TA help sessions!
+The TAs can help you course content, ALEKS, pre-labs, data analysis, lab write-ups, etc. TA Help Sessions will NOT be recorded or posted in order to protect student privacy.

 Except where indicated, all items are required and available through the University Bookstore: